 Crushing B1 German with Dr Popkins’ “Weekly German Workouts: Into Intermediate” Programme

-If you’re serious about getting from upper beginner, A2 German into the ranks of the intermediate learner, you’ll want to take a closer look at my “Weekly German Workouts: Into Intermediate” mentored self-study Focus for Fluency programme.
+If you’re serious about getting from upper beginner, A2 German into the ranks of the intermediate learner in 2024, you’ll want to take a closer look at my “Weekly German Workouts: Into Intermediate” mentored self-study Focus for Fluency programme.

 In “Into Intermediate German”, it’s you who has to do the work, but this is may way of helping you make sure that you do it right.